awslabs/project-lakechain/docs/src/content/docs/flow-control/reducer.md

 This strategy is a good fit when you know the exact number of documents that you expect to be reduced.

 For example, let's say that you want to translate a document in french, english, and spanish using the [Translate Text Processor](/project-lakechain/text-processing/translate-text-processor), and reduce the translated documents back together to zip them.
-In this case, you know that you will be expecting exaxtly 3 documents associated with the translated languages.
+In this case, you know that you will be expecting exactly 3 documents associated with the translated languages.

 ##### Unmatched Events